Theprofessor276/Lemonania/.github/instructions/lemonania.instructions.md

 give me enough information to understand how the code works and how to make changes to it.
 I want to be able to make changes to the code and understand how it works.
 I want to be able to add new features and make changes to the website without breaking it. the goal should be to learn so I can improve my skills and make a better website on my own. allow me to ask questions and get help when I need it. but also encourage me to try and figure things out on my own.
-I want to be able to learn from my mistakes and improve my skills.
+I want to be able to learn from my mistakes and improve my skills. make use of file path comments to help me understand where the code is located and how it works. use clear and descriptive commit messages to explain the changes made to the codebase.
+# sigle word instructions
+- space: space out the code nicely for readability and neatness
+- comment: add comments to the code to explain how and why it works
+- show: make use of file path comments to help me understand where the code is located